omegacms/omega/README.md

+# Acknowledgments and Thanks

+First and foremost, I would like to express my gratitude to Christopher Pitt for the splendid second edition of his book on PHP and MVC.
+Without it, I wouldn't have found the inspiration and motivation to write this framework.

 # OmegaCMS Example Application

 This is the example application developed using the OmegaCMS framework.
 For more information about this application, its structure, controllers, models, views, or anything else, you are encouraged to visit the official [OmegaCMS](https://omegacms.github.io) website.